isolomon/netcpp/README.md

         p.save("/path/to/xml/file");

 # More
-I will add more documents later to explain how to use these library when I get time.
-Fow now I only have the linux implementations, will add win32 in the future.
+I will add more document later to explain how to use the library when I get time.
+Fow now I only have the linux side implementation, will add win32 in the future.